Prerequisite Coursework (ND)

 Curriculum - Doctor of Naturopathic Medicine

-Naturopathic medicine students gain real-world experience immediately in the integrated curriculum introduced in 2012.
-In fall semester of their first year, students begin clinical training as observers at Bastyr Center for Natural Health in Seattle or Bastyr University Clinic in San Diego.
+In fall semester of their first year, students begin clinical training as observers at Bastyr Center for Natural Health in Seattle or Bastyr University Clinic in San Diego, allowing them to bring patient stories and real clinical experiences back to the classroom.

-For more information, read our article Bastyr Launches New Integrated, Patient-Centered Naturopathic Medicine Curriculum.
+For more information, read our article from 2012 - Bastyr Launches New Integrated, Patient-Centered Naturopathic Medicine Curriculum.

 Expected Learning Outcomes